-4.3 Timing of preparation and submission of sustainability reports by companies
+4.3 Timing of preparation and submission of sustainability-related financial information by companies

-As the IFRS SDSs require connectivity between the financial statements and sustainability-related financial information/ sustainability report, it seems appropriate that both the financial reporting (i.e. financial statements and sustainability-related financial disclosures/ sustainability reports) should make part of the general purpose financial report.
+As the IFRS SDSs require connectivity between information presented in the financial statements and sustainability-related financial disclosure, it seems appropriate that both the financial reporting (i.e. financial statements and sustainability-related financial information/) should take place at the same.

-Our recommendation in this respect is that sustainability-related financial disclosures / sustainability reports prepared under IFRS SDSs should be prepared, presented, approved and submitted at the same time at which annual statutory financial statements are prepared, presented, approved and submitted except for first year of reporting for which paragraph E4 of Appendix E of IFRS S1 states that In the first annual reporting period in which an entity applies this Standard, the entity is permitted to report its sustainability-related financial disclosures after it publishes its related financial statements.
+Our recommendation in this respect is that sustainability-related financial information prepared under IFRS SDSs should be prepared, presented, approved and submitted at the same time at which statutory financial statements are prepared, presented, approved and submitted except for first year of reporting for which IFRS S1 allows that first year reporting may be made within nine months from the close of the financial year and for which our recommendation is also the same that first year sustainability-related financial information may be prepared, presented, approved and submitted within nine months of the close of the financial year to which such sustainability-related financial information relates.